he-chen-95/he-chen-95.github.io/_posts/2020-05-16-Software_recommandation.md

     - IT
 ---

-## My software recommendations for PhD student
+## My software recommendations for PhD students

 Two weeks ago, my laptop was broken down, my university arranged to repair it within a few days.
 However, I have to reinstall all useful applications for thesis preparation.
 It's annoying.
 Many Ph.D. students often ask for tips on how to manage their works.
 At the beginning of my Ph.D., I tried out lots of different computer applications to manage my work.
 Here are some applications or websites I'd like to recommend to any Ph.D. student.